OwczarekP/Covid-19_NZ_report/README.md

 # Covid-19_NZ_report
 Covid-19 New Zealand Report
+For the course Data Analysis and Visualization, 2021

+### Used libraries:
+- matplotlib 3.3.4
+- numpy 1.20.1
+- pandas 1.2.3
+- plotly 4.14.3
+- seaborn 0.11.1
+- sklearn 0.24.1

+### Full report
+Full report can be found in the file: report.html

+### Abstract

+In June 2020 New Zealand's governments announce the country covid-free.
+While it didn't last long New Zealand is still one of the countries with low covid-19 cases and covid-related deaths.
+In this report, we will focus on comparing the covid-19 cases in New Zealand to other countries and try to analyze the government's response to the pandemic.
+Additionally, we will show the demographic of covid-19 patients and how the pandemic influences different regions of New Zealand's economy.

 ### Introduction
 Population of New Zealand is 4,917 mln.
 From 20-02 to 21-05 was confirmed cases 2643.